CreunaAB/analytics_templates/README.md

-# mysite
+# analytics templates

-mockup website for tracking debugging
+templates for analytics team

 ***

-This is a website that replicates some of the functionalities that real clients might have on their sites.
-We use this website as our testing ground to test tracking implementations and new tools.
+This is a website that contains a few templates that speed up project creation.